 Congratulations!
 You’ve been chosen to play the romantic male lead, Tom Dickenharry, to the female heroine, Mimi* Furst, in the stage production, Crazy Bitch the Musical!

-Mimi and Tom embrace and share a passionate kiss as the stage lights dim and the curtains close.
+Mimi and Tom embrace sharing a passionate kiss as the stage lights dim and the curtains close.

 Act Two.
-Mimi Furst and Tom Dickenharry get married after a 6-month whirlwind courtship and welcome their first child into the world 9 months later, Goldie Furst-Dickenharry of the Golden Uterus matriarchal line.
+Mimi Furst and Tom Dickenharry get married after a 6-month whirlwind courtship.
+They welcome their first child into the world 8 months later, Goldie Furst-Dickenharry of the Golden Uterus matriarchal line.

-Alas, Mimi’s love begins to turn into contempt.
+Alas, Mimi’s love soon turns into contempt.
 Nothing Tom does is right.
 He works too much, but doesn’t earn enough money to support Mimi’s spending.
 Mimi refuses to get a job to help with the finances even though Goldie is enrolled in school full-time.
-Mimi reminds Tom he pwomised to take care of her and protect her from having to deal with reality and adult responsibilities.
+Mimi reminds Tom he promised to take care of her and protect her from having to deal with reality and adult responsibilities.

 In a futile effort to win back Mimi’s love and adoration, Tom buys a house he can’t afford.
-He buys her a blinged out SUV even though they live in Miami where it doesn’t snow and Mimi only travels 1.6 miles to Goldie’s school and the mall.
-Tom works longer hours and takes care of Goldie when he comes home at night and the household chores because he has no idea how hard it is being a stay at home mom.
+He buys her a blinged out SUV even though they live in Miami where it doesn’t snow and Mimi only travels 1.6 miles to Goldie’s school and Zumba.
+Tom works longer hours and takes care of Goldie when he comes home at night and the household chores because he has no idea how hard it is being a stay at home mom with a nanny!

 Mimi claims Tom doesn’t love her and accuses him of having affairs when he gets caught in traffic and arrives home 10 minutes late from work.
 The harder Tom tries to make Mimi happy and prove his love, the more unappreciative and cruel Mimi becomes.

 Act Three.
 While Tom is fixing Mimi’s computer, a message alert pops up.
-Tom recognizes the name and his heart sinks.
-He discovers that Mimi’s been communicating on Facebook with ex-soul mate and abusive jerk #1, Joey Suckah.
+Tom recognizes the name.
+His heart sinks.
+Mimi’s been communicating with ex-soul mate and abusive jerk #1, Joey Suckah, on Facebook Messenger.
 Tom reads messages from Mimi to Joey in which she describes Tom as abusive, cruel, lousy in bed, uncaring, cheap, and a terrible father.
 Mimi writes that she never stopped loving Joey Suckah and that it is his touch and his touch alone that makes her feel alive and if only there was a way for them to be together.

 Heartbroken, sad and angry, Tom confronts Mimi about her affair with Joey.
 Instead of responding with remorse and contrition, Mimi erupts.
 She lashes out at Tom.

 Tom reminds Mimi of all the horrible things she told him about Joey Suckah when they first met and fell in love.
-Mimi snarls in rage that she never said any such thing about Joey and that Tom is making it all up.
-She exclaims Joey is a real man and if Tom doesn’t watch his mouth, she will take HER daughter and leave him and he will never see Goldie again.
+Mimi snarls in rage that she never said any such thing about Joey.
+Tom is making it all up!
+She exclaims Joey is a real man and if Tom doesn’t watch his mouth, she will take HER daughter, leave him and he’ll never see Goldie again.

 Tom begs.
 Tom pleads.
-Tom apologizes to Mimi for being angry she is having an affair.
-He promises to work harder to give Mimi “the lifestyle she deserves.”
+Tom apologizes to Mimi for being angry about her affair.
+He promises to work harder to give Mimi “the life she deserves.”
 He promises he’ll go to therapy to fix his trust issues.
 He promises her the world, if only they can go back to the way things were.
 Mimi smirks and says nothing.
-End scene.

-Three days later, Tom arrives home from work to see a police car in his driveway.
-The officers tell him he is to collect his personal belongings and that he needs to find another place to stay.
-You see, while Tom was at work earning money to provide for Mimi and Goldie, Mimi went to the courthouse and obtained an emergency protective order because she is “afraid” — even though Tom has never been violent toward Mimi nor has he ever threatened violence.
-The police tell Tom he cannot be anywhere near Mimi or Goldie and recommend that he get an attorney.
+Three days later, Tom arrives home from work to find a police car in his driveway.
+The officers tell him he’s to collect his personal belongings and that he needs to find another place to stay.
+You see, while Tom was at work earning money to provide for Mimi and Goldie, Mimi went to the courthouse and obtained an ex parte restraining order because she’s “afraid” of him — even though Tom’s never been violent toward Mimi nor has he ever threatened violence.
+The police tell Tom he can’t be anywhere near Mimi or Goldie and recommend that he get an attorney.
 Dim lights on Tom and police.

 Stage lights on Mimi and Joey Suckah sharing a romantic dinner.
 Mimi tells Joey that her dad abused her.
-All of her boyfriends and husbands have been abusive, but Joey Suckah, aka the new Tom Dickenharry, is different.
+All of her boyfriends and husbands abused her, but Joey Suckah, aka the recycled new Tom Dickenharry, is different.
 He’s special.

-Mimi may not marry or have a child with the new Tom Dickenharry, but her script will play out until she is once again “the victim” and her new Mr. Wonderful is Mr. Jerk.
-There are different variations to this tale depending upon the individual Crazy script, but it is a script.
+Mimi may not marry and/or divorce the new Tom Dickenharry, but the same narrative will play out again and again.
+There are different variations to this tale depending upon the individuals, but it is a narrative or script.
 This kind of individual casts you into a role that has nothing to do with who you are in reality.
-You will be force fit into the role of villain once you’re in love and securely attached.
+You will be devalued and force fit into the role of villain after the love bombing or idealization stage ends.
 It’s only a matter of time.

-The only way this script changes is if this kind of woman becomes involved with another abuser.
+The only way this script changes is if “Mimi” becomes involved with another abuser.
 Then she really will be victimized instead of play acting the role of victim.
 Did your rescuer impulses just switch on while reading the previous sentence?
 If so, put your noble steed back in its stall and lower your lance.

-There’s nothing an abusive professional victim loves more than being victimized.
-Do not try to rescue her from a real abuser.
+There’s nothing a professional victim loves more than being victimized.
+Don’t try to rescue a professional victim (whether they’re female or male) from an actual abuser.

-Instead, let the two of them cannibalize each other, stay out of it and get on with your life.
-If you share a child, gather evidence to show the court that the mother is endangering the child by exposing him or her to an abusive environment.
-But whatever you do, do not get in between the two loons and their “love.”
+Instead, stay clear of them while they cannibalize each other and get on with your life.
+If you share a child, gather evidence to show the court that the mother/father is endangering the child by exposing them to an abusive environment.
+But whatever you do, don’t get in between the two loons and their “love.”